flipkart-incubator/light-house/README.md

 ### An In-House Application Security On-Demand and CAST Solution

-Ligthouse is a web based solution which covers all the important recon scans ( active / passive ) for your assets at a single place.
+Ligthouse is an amazing web based interactive UI solution, which covers all the important recon scans ( active / passive ) for your assets at a single place.

 ### Features :
 - Subdomain Enumeration